joeoakes/abcapstonefa25Team2/README.md

 # Breaking Crypto with Quantum Simulation - Team 2

+## Project Overview

 This project, developed by Team 2 (Team Yoda) explores how quantum computing can challenege classical encryption by simulationg **Shor's Algorithm** - a quantum method for factoring the large intergers commonly using in RSA encryption.

 Using both Python and Qiskit, our team has developed a simulator that **performs quantum factoring** on smaller RSA problems, measures the **error and noise effects** and success probability with each run, and has been **optimized** after each run.

+## Project Objectives

+* **Demonstrate Quantum Factoring:**
+  Build and simulate a wroking version of Shpr's Algortihm in PYhton using Qiskit.
+* **Model Realistic Quantum Behavior:**
+  Introduce noise models to understand how errors and decoherence affect success rates.
+* **Optimize Quantum Circuits:**
+  Reduce number of gates and circuit depth through different forms of optimization.
+* **Estimate Resource Costs:**
+  Approximate the number of qubits, gate operations, runtime, and energy consumption necessary for large-scale quantum factoring.

 ## Project Structure